Zebouski/MoPGearTooltips/README.md

 * Enchantments aren't fixed on gear that is otherwise already in standard format
 * \<Made By Player\> text can pop in late and temporarily revert the fixed tooltip
 * AuctionHouse listings, "Currently Equiped" comparisons, 3rd party addons like AtlasLoot, are all not currently hooked and modified by this addon
+* Profession Patterns that craft gear get all messed up